fuelforallofus/fuelmeup/README.md

 Due to limited supply of fuel in the country, consumers are facing enormous difficulties to get their allocated quota pumped up for their vehicles without a hassle.
 Considering the need, a group of an independent and voluntary software experts decided to propose a solution to address all the problems listed in the problem statement below.
 This space is open for more volunteers who would like to contribute for a worthy cause.

 ## Problem Statement
+Customers are waiting in the line on the road unknowingly when can get their allocated fuel quota pumped up for their vehicles.

+## Proposed Solution Goals

-1. Every individual should get an equal opportunity to get their fuel quota purchased without waiting long lines wasting time on the road.
+1. Every individual should get their guaranteed fuel quota purchased in less than 10 mins in the line on the road.
-2. When consumers arrive at the fuel station on a given date and time, in less than 10 minutes the customer should be served.
-3. Guaranteed amount of fuel should be available for the consumers for the given date and time.
-3. Minimize (or make it zero) misuse of valuable stock by fuel station staff as well as other stakeholders.
-4. Smart phones as well as feature phones (if possible, no phone at all) users should be able to use the proposed solution without a hassle.
+2. Smart phones as well as feature phones users should be able to use the proposed solution without a hassle.
-5. Empower consumers for active feedback mechanism to prevent misconduct by stakeholder.
-6. None-tech savvy people friendly solution.
+3. Availability of a Smart Phone with Fuel station staff should not be a mandatory requirement.
+4. Minimize or eradicate misconduct/misuse of the system, by all stakeholders introducing active actionable feedback mechanism.

 ## Proposed Solution

 Proposed solution is twofold and is trying to address problems mentioned in the problems statement.

 1. Customer request for fuel, mentioning the city that the customer is expecting to get their fuel from.